gary918/DataPipeline/README.md

     - Azure Databricks.
 Please refer to [this document](https://docs.microsoft.com/en-us/azure/databricks/security/secrets/secret-scopes) to create a secret scope named "testscope" within the Azure Databricks workspace.
     - Azure Key Vault
     - Create Azure Data Factory (ADF dev) by using the name of DATA_FACTORY_DEV_NAME
         - Configure git for ADF dev with filling the 'root directory' to '/factorydata'
         - Check the imported pipeline and verify the defined linked services in ADF dev
+        - Set the access policies for Azure Key Vault for ADF dev if needed
     - Create Azure Data Factory (ADF test) by using the name of DATA_FACTORY_TEST_NAME and leave it empty
 - Create a Variable Group "keys-vg" contains the following variables linking to the secrets in the Azure Key Vault: